dicdiksha/fork-Diksha-docs/help/administrator/view-dashboard/report.md

    - District wise distribution of the submissions of the observations with rubric
    - Levels achieved for the domain and criteria.

+There are reports related to User active on DIKSHA.
+- **DIKSHA Active User**: This report gives a detailed Diksha Active user count on daily basis.
+It will have the data of no of users on the portal and App and sum of the same.

 ## Analytics
 The State administrator or report viewer gets creation and consumption analytics from the reports.